argythana/dev_boilerplate_course/README.md

 Thank you very much for your interest and have fun on your journey on programming and data science!
 You finished the course with flying colors and enjoyed it?
 Please check out and contribute to the Run4more [Public Analytics Repository](https://github.com/argythana/r4m_public_demo).
-It is a baby project in its first steps that is being developed as an "Academy" for working on real data and real tasks from the Run4more StartUp!
+It is a baby project in its first steps that is being developed as an "Academy" for working on real data and tasks from the Run4more StartUp!
 In the very near future, data from more StartUps will be added and the project will be expanded to become a "StartUps Analytics Academy".